Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Reform Act 1867

-I desire to protest, in the most earnest language which I am capable of using, against the political morality on which the manoeuvres of this year have been based.
-If you borrow your political ethics from the ethics of the political adventurer, you may depend upon it the whole of your representative institutions will crumble beneath your feet.
-It is only because of that mutual trust in each other by which we ought to be animated, it is only because we believe that expressions and convictions expressed, and promises made, will be followed by deeds, that we are enabled to carry on this party Government which has led this country to so high a pitch of greatness.
-I entreat honourable Gentlemen opposite not to believe that my feelings on this subject are dictated simply by my hostility on this particular measure, though I object to it most strongly, as the House is aware.
-But, even if I took a contrary view – if I deemed it to be most advantageous, I still should deeply regret that the position of the Executive should have been so degraded as it has been in the present session: I should deeply regret to find that the House of Commons has applauded a policy of legerdemain; and I should, above all things, regret that this great gift to the people – if gift you think – should have been purchased at the cost of a political betrayal which has no parallel in our Parliamentary annals, which strikes at the root of all that mutual confidence which is the very soul of our party Government, and on which only the strength and freedom of our representative institutions can be sustained.

 In his article for the October Quarterly Review, entitled 'The Conservative Surrender', Cranborne criticised Derby because he had "obtained the votes which placed him in office on the faith of opinions which, to keep office, he immediately repudiated...He made up his mind to desert these opinions at the very moment he was being raised to power as their champion".
 Also, the annals of modern parliamentary history could find no parallel for Disraeli's betrayal; historians would have to look "to the days when Sunderland directed the Council, and accepted the favours of James when he was negotiating the invasion of William".
 Disraeli responded in a speech that Cranborne was "a very clever man who has made a very great mistake".

 In opposition: 1868–1874

 In 1868, on the death of his father, he inherited the Marquessate of Salisbury, thereby becoming a member of the House of Lords.
+In addition to the titles, he inherited 20,000 acres with 13,000 of these in Hertfordshire.
 In 1869 he was elected Chancellor of the University of Oxford and elected a Fellow of the Royal Society.
 Between 1868 and 1871, he was chairman of the Great Eastern Railway, which was then experiencing losses.
 During his tenure, the company was taken out of Chancery, and paid out a small dividend on its ordinary shares.